'El Chapo' extradition to US clears hurdle

 (CNN)Mexican drug lord Joaquin "El Chapo" Guzman is one step closer to facing drug and conspiracy charges in the United States.

-A Mexican federal judge on Thursday ruled in favor of extraditing Guzman to the US, the Mexican Attorney General Office said.
+A Mexican federal judge on Thursday ruled in favor of extraditing Guzman to the US, the Mexican Attorney General's Office said.

-The decision does not mean Guzman can be extradited immediately.
+The decision does not mean Guzman will be extradited immediately.

-The judge ruled against two of five injunctions presented by Guzman's legal team against the extradition request.
-The two others were previously dismissed.
+The judge rejected two of five injunctions presented by Guzman's legal team against the extradition request.
+Three others were previously dismissed.

 Guzman has one more appeal process available before he can be formally extradited.